How to Prove You Are Not At Fault in a Car Accident

 It is important to keep all your receipts from anything related to the crash as further evidence of proving that you were not at fault for your accident.
 Keep track of all your medical expenses related to the accident.

 If you can no longer work because of the accident, save pay stubs and returns to prove you have lost your wages.
 You can also keep your receipts for the repair costs of your vehicle.

 The aftermath of an auto accident can be stressful, but before you pursue any legal action, a car accident lawyer must thoroughly research your case’s details and validity.

 Working with an experienced auto accident attorney from Cochran, Kroll & Associates, P.C. can help you gather evidence from your car accident, offer legal advice, and file for compensation for your injuries.
-You can fill out our online contact form or call us at 1-866-MICHLAW (866-MICH-LAW) to schedule your appointment for a free consultation.
+You can fill out our online contact form or call us at 1-866-MICH-LAW to schedule your appointment for a free consultation.

 Since Michigan is a no-fault state, what can I be sued for?

 Insured people cannot be sued for an auto accident unless they committed an accident in Michigan under the following circumstances under Michigan’s mini-tort laws:

 - It results in death, severe injury, or permanent disfigurement.